square/workflow-swift/Samples/Tutorial/Tutorial3.md

 ### Data Flow

-Looking at what was just built, this demonstrates how state should be handled in a tree of workflows.
-The `TodoListWorkflow` is responsible for the state of all the todo items.
+What we just built demonstrates how state should be handled in a tree of workflows:
+* The `TodoListWorkflow` is responsible for the state of all the todo items.

-When an item is edited, the `TodoEditWorkflow` makes a _copy_ of it for its local state.
+* When an item is edited, the `TodoEditWorkflow` makes a _copy_ of it for its local state.
 The updates happen from the UI events (changing the title or note).
 Depending on if the user wants to save (hikes are fun!) or discard the changes (taking the cat for a swim is likely a bad idea), it emits an output of `discard` or `save`.

-When a `save` output is emitted, it includes the updated todo model.
+* When a `save` output is emitted, it includes the updated todo model.
 The parent (`TodoListWorkflow`) updates its internal state for that one item.
 The child never knows the index of the item being edited, it only has the minimum state of the specific item.
 This lets the parent be able to safely update its array of todos without being concerned about index-out-of-bounds errors.

 If so desired, the `TodoListWorkflow` could have additional checks for saving the changes.
 For instance, if the todo list was something fetched from a server, it may decide to discard any changes if the list was updated remotely, etc.

 ## Up Next

-We have a pretty fully formed app.
+We now have a pretty fully formed app.
 However if we want to keep going and adding features, we may want to reshape our tree of workflows.
 In the next tutorial, we'll cover refactoring and changing the shape of our workflow hierarchy.

 [Tutorial 4](Tutorial4.md)